Cold atoms in micromachined waveguides: a new platform for atom-photon interaction: Results

 Integrating over the dimensions (y,z) then results in the total absorption:

 where $P$ is the total power within the integration area

-$c_z$ is taken to be large compared to the mode radius of the fibre, and $I(0,y,z)$ takes into account the Gaussian distribution of the probe beam intensity.
+$c_z$ is taken to be large compared to the mode radius of the fiber, and $I(0,y,z)$ takes into account the Gaussian distribution of the probe beam intensity.

 Fitting the data to this model, with the atom density $n$ and the $y$ cut-off distance $c_y$ as free parameters, gives the theoretical fit plotted in Fig.~\ref{fig:Abs_vs_probe_power}.
 The resulting value $c_y=$~(1.9 $\pm$ 0.3)~$\mu$m is comparable to the fibre mode radius, as expected.
 The corresponding atom density $n\approx $~(2.9~$\pm$~0.1)~$\times 10^{11}$~atoms/cm$^3$ implies the presence of 170~$\pm$~5~atoms in the interaction region.
-We assume that the light reaching the atoms is linearly polarised, and use the corresponding saturation intensity $I_{\mathrm{sat}}=$~1.66~mW/cm$^2$ , although small deviations from this are possible as the fibre is not polarisation maintaining.
+We assume that the light reaching the atoms is linearly polarized, and use the corresponding saturation intensity $I_{\mathrm{sat}}=$~1.66~mW/cm$^2$ , although small deviations from this are possible as the fiber is not polarization maintaining.

 Finally, the absorption of the probe beam was measured as a function of the power used in the dipole trapping beam, as shown in Fig.~\ref{fig:Abs_vs_Nufern}.
-The results show that, for powers in excess of 5~W (corresponding to trapping frequencies of $\nu_r~\approx 76$ KHz in the radial direction and $\nu_z~\approx 2.0$ KHz in the longitudinal direction), the number of atoms loaded into the interaction region is no longer limited by the power of the dipole trapping beam.
+The results show that, for powers in excess of 5~W (corresponding to trapping frequencies of $\nu_r~\approx 76$~KHz in the radial direction and $\nu_z~\approx 2.0$~KHz in the longitudinal direction), the number of atoms loaded into the interaction region is no longer limited by the power of the dipole trapping beam.
 This indicates that for powers larger than 5~W the depth of the optical dipole trap has become large compared to the temperature of the atomic cloud.
 The fact that the probe absorption appears to drop to zero for finite dipole beam powers is expected given the influence of gravity on the trapping potential.